Cardinal Health (NYSE:CAH) Updates FY 2022 Earnings Guidance

-The firm also recently disclosed a quarterly dividend, which will be paid on Saturday, January 15th.
-Stockholders of record on Monday, January 3rd will be given a dividend of $0.4908 per share.
-The ex-dividend date of this dividend is Friday, December 31st.
-This represents a $1.96 annualized dividend and a dividend yield of 3.84%.
-Cardinal Health’s dividend payout ratio is currently 94.69%.
+Cardinal Health (NYSE:CAH) last announced its quarterly earnings results on Monday, November 8th.
+The company reported $1.29 EPS for the quarter, missing analysts’ consensus estimates of $1.32 by ($0.03).
+The firm had revenue of $43.97 billion during the quarter, compared to analyst estimates of $41.83 billion.
+Cardinal Health had a net margin of 0.68% and a return on equity of 89.90%.
+The business’s revenue was up 12.6% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned $1.51 EPS.
+As a group, equities research analysts anticipate that Cardinal Health will post 5.75 EPS for the current fiscal year.

+A number of analysts have commented on CAH shares.
+Citigroup cut shares of Cardinal Health from a buy rating to an underperform rating and cut their price target for the company from $69.00 to $56.00 in a research note on Thursday, August 5th.
+They noted that the move was a valuation call.
+Credit Suisse Group dropped their price objective on shares of Cardinal Health from $53.00 to $50.00 and set a neutral rating on the stock in a research report on Monday.
+Bank of America lowered shares of Cardinal Health from a buy rating to an underperform rating and lowered their price target for the stock from $69.00 to $56.00 in a research report on Thursday, August 5th.
+Zacks Investment Research lowered shares of Cardinal Health from a buy rating to a hold rating and set a $54.00 price target on the stock. in a research report on Monday.
+Finally, Barclays decreased their target price on shares of Cardinal Health from $68.00 to $65.00 and set an overweight rating on the stock in a report on Wednesday, November 10th.
+Two analysts have rated the stock with a sell rating, seven have assigned a hold rating and one has assigned a buy rating to the stock.
+Based on data from MarketBeat, Cardinal Health currently has an average rating of Hold and an average target price of $57.10.

-A hedge fund recently bought a new stake in Cardinal Health stock.
-OLD Mission Capital LLC bought a new stake in Cardinal Health, Inc. (NYSE:CAH) in the third quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor bought 29,978 shares of the company’s stock, valued at approximately $1,407,000.
-Institutional investors own 84.54% of the company’s stock.
+An institutional investor recently bought a new position in Cardinal Health stock.
+OLD Mission Capital LLC acquired a new position in Cardinal Health, Inc. (NYSE:CAH) during the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor acquired 29,978 shares of the company’s stock, valued at approximately $1,407,000.
+84.54% of the stock is owned by institutional investors and hedge funds.

 About Cardinal Health